 The BP am/pm slogan is repetitive and reads like a stoned teenager’s description of the aisles of BP am/pm, which kind of works.
 We’ll give points to the marketing department at BP for this company slogan because it’s obvious they are familiar with their audience excluding the repetitive word.

 This 2014 Victoria’s Secret tagline was actually created after their first option “The Perfect Body” was met with uproar from consumers.
 Their second attempt “A Body for Every Body” was rushed, confusing (doesn’t everybody already have a body?!), and didn’t do much to soothe the controversy as they didn’t change any of the models — just the tagline.

 View the What To Explore When You’re in PA

 Looking for top attractions to see when you’re in PA?
 Hopefully, Rivers doesn’t fall into the world of bad brand taglines.

 Another weird “everybody”-themed tagline from 2014 is Smirnoff’s oxymoronic attempt at inclusivity.
 While we appreciate the sentiment, Smirnoff loses points for not making sense and trying too hard to be relatable.

 8. “Go Cottonelle, Go Commando!”

 Toilet paper ads can get pretty weird, and this 2015 Contenelle campaign was no exception.
-The concept behind the tagline gets a little more intimate than the average consumer would like to get with their TP brand.
-Points because the campaign did actually boost sales!
+The concept behind the company slogan gets a little more intimate than the average consumer would like to get with their TP brand.
+Points because the advertising campaign did actually boost sales!

 Featured Image Credit: McDonald’s